Sharad Kelkar

-Sharad Kelkar is an Indian actor and voice actor who works primarily in Marathi and Hindi films, television and web series.
+Sharad Kelkar is an Indian television and film actor and voice actor who works primarily in Marathi and Hindi films, television and web series.

 Early and personal life

 Kelkar was born in a Marathi family and brought up in Gwalior.
 His father was a PWD engineer in Madhya Pradesh Government.
 Kelkar graduated in MBA from Prestige Institute of Management, Gwalior and Laxmibai National Institute of Physical Education, Gwalior.
 He married his co-star Keerti Gaekwad Kelkar on 3 June 2005, and together they have a daughter named Kesha.
 They both have participated in Nach Baliye 2.

 Career

 In 2004, Kelkar made his television debut with the show Aakrosh which aired on Doordarshan in which he played the role of Inspector Sachin Kulkarni.

 His wife Keerti Gaekwad Kelkar is a television actress who has appeared in Saat Phere – Saloni Ka Safar as Chandni / Devika in a negative role.
 Together, in 2006 the couple also appeared on the dance reality show Nach Baliye 2.

 In 2007, Kelkar hosted Rock-N-Roll Family along with former Hero Honda Sa Re Ga Ma Pa Challenge 2007 contestant Mauli Dave.
 Kelkar was host of the show Pati Patni Aur Woh on NDTV Imagine in 2009.
 Then he appeared as Thakur Digvijay Singh Bhadoria in Bairi Piya which earned him critical acclaim for his performance.
 In 2010, he participated in reality comedy TV series, Comedy Circus Mahasangram (2010) paired with Bharti Singh and Paresh Ganatra.
 In 2011, Kelkar played a grey character role of Satya in Uttaran he entered the show along with Harsha Khandeparkar who played his sister in the show.
 His role lasted for about six months in the show.
 Kelkar was also part of Marathi film Chinu where he played the hero to the female protagonist who plays the title role of Chinu.
 In 2012, he replaced Mohnish Behl as Dr. Ashutosh in the serial Kuch Toh Log Kahenge which aired on Sony Entertainment Television India.
 From 2010 to 2013, he presented a crime show, Shaitaan – A Criminal Mind.

 In 2013, Kelkar was offered a role in Sanjay Leela Bhansali's Goliyon Ki Raasleela Ram-Leela where he plays the role of a possessive elder brother.
 Then in 2014, he was seen in Lai Bhaari where he played Sangram the main antagonist.
 The film became the highest-grossing Marathi film.
 In 2015, he was seen in Hero and did a special appearance for a single song in A Paying Ghost.